-Beatrix Potter was only on her fourth book release in 1904 with "The Tale Of Benjamin Bunny" while J M Barrie released the second of his "Oz" books the same year and "Peter Pan" appeared for the first time on the London stage at the Duke Of Yorks Theatre at the end of the year while Henri Matisse created his oil on canvas "Luxe, Calme et Volupte" which was seen for the first time in Paris the following year.
+Beatrix Potter was only on her fourth book release in 1904 with "The Tale Of Benjamin Bunny" while L Frank Baum released the second of his "Oz" books the same year and J M Barrie's "Peter Pan" appeared for the first time on the London stage at the Duke Of Yorks Theatre at the end of the year while Henri Matisse created his oil on canvas "Luxe, Calme et Volupte" which was seen for the first time in Paris the following year.

 As far as Rita Webb's character was concerned that sounds just about right!